joeniederer/Strava_Data_Project_SQL_PowerBI/README.md

 ##  Goal

-Perform a diagnostic analysis of my running data to determine my current running level.
+Perform a descriptive analysis of my running data to determine my current running level.

 ##  Areas of Focus